hipc-book/hipc-book.github.io/_lectures/5-on-node_parallelism.md

 As we've already seen in Unit 4, loops are omnipresent in scientific applications and are therefore natural candidates for parallelisation.
 OpenMP was originally designed around exploiting loop-level parallelism, and this is still where it is predominantly used today.

 To enable work-sharing, OpenMP provides the `parallel for` pragma.
 Given a loop structure, the `parallel for` pragma will divide the iterations evenly between the available threads, with each thread operating independently on a sub range.
-For example, to apply this to the vector addition example above,
+For example, to apply this to the vector addition example above:

 ```c
 #pragma omp parallel for